 Myth: I am allowed to gift away up to $10,000 per year per person to enable me to become eligible for Medicaid.

-Reality: The annual gift tax exclusion, which has increased to $13,000, is a matter of Federal estate and gift tax law.
+Reality: The annual gift tax exclusion, which has increased to $17,000, is a matter of Federal estate and gift tax law.
 The Medicaid ineligibility period has nothing to do with this gift tax exemption.
 Outside of some very specific exemptions, no gifting of any kind is allowed within five years of a Medicaid application.
+Learn more about the Medicaid transfer penalty here.

-Myth: If the applicant has joint bank accounts, the other owner can simply take the joint assets and the applicant will then become eligible.
+Myth: If the applicant has joint bank accounts with a Medicaid applicant, the other owner can simply take the joint assets and the applicant will then become eligible.

-Reality: This is a transfer that will cause periods of ineligibility, just like most other gifts of property.
+Reality: This is a transfer that will cause periods of ineligibility, just like most other gifts of property (see above).

 Myth: Medicaid patients receive lower or less treatment than do their private pay counterparts.